-Union members or representatives may be permitted to use suitable facilities on the Employer's premises to conduct Union business during non-work hours upon obtaining permission from the Employer's human resource officer or designated representative.
+Union members or representatives may be permitted to use suitable facilities (e.g., employee breakrooms or non-patient care areas) on the Employer's premises to conduct Union business during non-work hours upon obtaining permission from the Employer's human resource officer or designated representative and such use does not interfere with patient care or the operation of the facility.
 Any additional cost involved in such use must be paid for by the Union.

 Union representatives shall be permitted to investigate and discuss grievances during working hours on the Employer's premises if notification is given to the human resource officer or designated representative.
 If the Union representative is an employee of the Employer, the employee shall request from the immediate supervisor reasonable time off from regular duties to process such grievances.
+Further, union representatives from one worksite may represent or attend a meeting on behalf of employees of this supervisory unit in a neighboring worksite in those instances where representatives of said worksite are either absent or otherwise unavailable, provided that the employee has requested such from their immediate supervisor and are released subject to management's responsibility to maintain efficient operations.
+Employees who attend grievance or labor-management meetings on behalf of an employee organization are considered to be working during the meeting, including reasonable travel time to and from the meeting, up to the number of hours in the employee's normal workday.

 The Employer will provide a reasonable number of employees with time off, if required, to attend meet and discuss sessions.